 The Carpentries is a fiscally sponsored project of Community Initiatives, a registered 501(c)3 non-profit based in California, USA.
-Tracy Teal is the Executive Director, and governance of the merged Carpentries is undertaken by an Executive Council which comprises four community-elected members and five appointed members drawn from The Carpentries community.
+Dr. Kari L. Jordan is the Executive Director, and governance of the merged Carpentries is undertaken by an Executive Council which comprises four community-elected members and five appointed members drawn from The Carpentries community.

 How is The Carpentries Funded?

 We now have more than 80 member organisations in 10 countries.
 The memberships program generates 32.7% of revenue.
 Collectively, Workshops & Instructor Training generate 9.1% of revenue, while Grants & Donations generate 58.2% of revenue.
 These income streams support the work of the Core Team, workshop & lesson infrastructure, CarpentryCon, and our continued work towards The Carpentries mission.